 a Statement of Advice fee which ranges from $1,900 to $5,500 (inclusive of GST), depending on the complexity of your situation.

 Ongoing adviser fees

-- an ongoing review fee of up to 1.1% per annum (inclusive of GST) of assets under management or a fixed dollar amount which ranges from $2,420 to $33,000 (inclusive of GST) indexed to the Consumer Price Index; and
+an ongoing review fee of up to 1.1% per annum (inclusive of GST) of assets under management or a fixed dollar amount which ranges from $2,500 to $33,000 (inclusive of GST) indexed to the Consumer Price Index; or